-- Cunnilingus — Allowed.
+- Blowjobs — Allowed.
 Don’t swallow any sexual fluids

-- Fellatio — Allowed.
+- Eating pussy — Allowed.
 Don’t swallow any sexual fluids

-- Rim job — Allowed.
-Don’t penetrate the anus with your tongue
+- Eating ass — Allowed.
+Don’t stick your tongue inside the anus

 - Anal fingering — Not allowed.
-You can massage her anus with your fingers without penetration
+You can massage the anus with your fingers without penetration

 - Titty bang — Allowed